 The procedure takes only a few minutes and no anesthesia is required.
 Botox is injected with a very fine needle into specific muscles with only minor discomfort.
 It generally takes three to five days to take full effect and it is best to avoid alcohol at least one week prior to treatment.
 Dr. Lopez and Dr. Perro recommend if possible to stop taking aspirin and anti-inflammatory medications two weeks before treatment in order to reduce bruising.

 As with any medication there are potential side effects with Botox.
 Most commonly there may be pain, redness, bruising or swelling at the injection site.
 These are generally mild in nature.
 If placed by an inexperienced person you may develop a droopy eyelid or the eyebrows may descend.
 Very rarely you may develop headache or flu-like symptoms.

 Dr. Lopez will not inject Botox into patients who are pregnant, breastfeeding or have a neurological disease such a myasthenia gravis.

 You can return to your normal activities 30 minutes after your treatment.
 However, one should avoid strenuous activity for several hours afterwards because of an increased risk of bruising and avoid lying down for 2-4 hours.

 The procedure involves harvesting fat through a liposuction canula (tube) from the abdomen or thighs.
 The fat is then very carefully prepared for re-implantation by spinning the harvested material in a centrifuge to separate the fat cells from the rest of the fluid.
-Dr. Lopez then injects the fat with a blunt needle and syringe into the desired locations such as the cheeks, under the eyes, or the lips.
+Dr. Lopez and Dr. Perro then inject the fat with a blunt needle and syringe into the desired locations such as the cheeks, under the eyes, or the lips.
 Dr. Lopez uses tiny incisions on the face that are typically closed with 1- 2 very small sutures.

 1. What is Facial Fat Augmentation?